Custom Proposal

 Similar to how search intent can shift, so can aspects of a particular topic.
 As a topic evolves, your content may slowly become less of an in-depth resource on the topic, causing the performance to decline.

-Many studies exist that have proven the highest ranking results in search get the highest click through rate.
-As your content decay causes your blog post to start to fall in the SERPs, your click through rate will ultimately decline, causing you to get less and less of the search traffic available.
+Many studies exist that have proven the highest ranking results in organic search get the highest click-through rate.
+As your content decay causes your blog post to start to fall in the SERPs, your click-through rate will ultimately decline, causing you to get less and less of the search traffic available.

 Site behavior decreases business outcomes